UNC Chapel Hill announces plan to return Confederate statue to campus

 New Campus Home for Silent Sam

 UNC Chapel Hill plans to create a new building to house Confederate statue.
-Controversy appears unlikely to end.
+Hundreds march to protest idea.

 The University of North Carolina at Chapel Hill's board and chancellor on Monday unveiled a plan to return Silent Sam, a statue of a Confederate soldier, to campus.
 The statue would be housed in a new building that would cost more than $5 million to construct and $800,000 a year to maintain.